“…for quiet enjoyment and benefit of the public, male and female alike.”

 ~ Dedication of land by family of James C. Forsyth

-Naturalist Passport: The Naturalist’s Passport program offers hands-on, interactive nature programs designed for children of all ages.
+Naturalist Passport: **Currently not available due to COVID-19 restrictions.** The Naturalist’s Passport program offers hands-on, interactive nature programs designed for children of all ages.
 The program runs every Thursday from May 31st through August 30th from 3:30-4:30 pm and is free for all.
 Youth participants receive a participation gift & certificate upon completion of six programs.

 School Programs: The City of Kingston Parks and Recreation Department offers year-round Environmental Education Programs that take place at a variety of Kingston’s parks.
 These programs strive to educate local school students and adults to be better stewards of the natural world.
 For more information about school programming contact Environmental Educator KC Keegan Twombly at 845-481-7336.